appliedAI-Initiative/orb_slam_2_ros/README.md

 in your catkin folder.

 # 3. Configuration
-## Config file
+## Vocab file
-To run the algorithm expects both a vocabulary file (see the paper) and a **config file with the camera- and some hyper parameters**.
-The vocab file ships with this repository, together with config files for multiple cameras.
-If you want to use any other camera you need to adjust this file (you can use one of the provided ones as a template).
-They are at orb_slam2/config.
+To run the algorithm expects both a vocabulary file (see the paper) which ships with this repository.

+# Config
+The config files for camera calibration and tracking hyper paramters from the original implementation are replaced with ros paramters which get set from a launch file.

 ## ROS parameters, topics and services
 ### Parameters